Wisconsin’s Understory raises $7.5 million for on-the-ground weather stations

 Kubicek said that Understory currently has about 15 full-time employees, and hopes to double that over the next year.
 That’s one of the reasons why Kubicek said that they brought on Rise of the Rest as an investor, as the firm has a mission to help connect regional talent to startups in places like Madison.

 “We believe [Revolution] can help us find talent in the Midwest, where you know traditionally people see the Midwest as not being a great source of talent.
-But with Revolution’s network, we’re pretty excited that we’ll be able to pull in some fantastic talent that will help us scale” Kubicek told VentureBeat.
+But with Revolution’s network, we’re pretty excited that we’ll be able to pull in some fantastic talent that will help us scale,” Kubicek told VentureBeat.